HPV (Human Papillomavirus) Taskforce

 Meeting Information

 HPV is a very common virus that almost everyone will have at some point in their lives.
 HPV infection can cause several types of cancer, including cancers of the head/neck and cervix.
 HPV can cause cancer in both men and women.
-Among Vermonters, the most common cancer caused by HPV is head and neck cancer.
-Head and neck cancer is the most common in Vermont men (VCR, 2001-2015).

 The HPV vaccine prevents cancer.
 All children should get the vaccine.
 The vaccine is safe and effective.
 For more information on HPV, the vaccine and HPV-related cancers, visit https://www.cdc.gov/hpv/index.html.